|

 And I’ll meet you further on up the road”

 Turns out, traveling by road is the only way to go.
-Has a way of doing the body and mind something real good.
+It does the body and mind good.
 Proof leaks out all around—in all that is left behind—in weathered highway cracks, on dirty motel sheets and dusty desert trails, along majestic mountain vistas … even in the thickening yellow yoke on an old, chipped Denny’s plate at some invisible interstate oasis.
-It’s all you, baby.
-All you.
+It’s all you, baby, all you.

 “Now I been out in the desert, just doin’ my time